-Moringa is a well-recognized member in the Moringaceae family of trees, and thought to be originated in the sub-Himalayan forests of the Indian subcontinent.
-It possesses horseradish-like root and, hence, known to the western world as horseradish tree.
-Their young, tender seed pods are popular as murnga in Tamil, and malunggay in Philippines.
+Moringa is a well-recognized member of the Moringaceae family of trees and is thought to have originated in the sub-Himalayan forests of the Indian subcontinent.
+It possesses horseradish-like root and, hence, known to the West as horseradish tree.
+Their young, tender seed pods are popular as murangai in Tamil, and malunggay in the Philippines.

 Scientific name: Moringa oleifera.

 Moringa is a drought-tolerant, medium-sized, evergreen tree that prefers warm, frost-free climates to flourish.
 Its tender leaves and twigs can be harvested at any time from a well-established, 1.5 to 2 meters tall plant.